AndrewMathas/WebQuiz/README.rst

     a summary

 examples
-    directory of WebQuizTeX_ code snippets that are included in the manual
+    directory of WebQuiz_ code snippets that are included in the manual

 examples/makeimages
     python script for generating the images used in the manual.
 Requires